-- Engagement with market when developing products (CEGH has an advisory panel supporting product development) - Standardisation of contracts by EFET - Product development has an established sequence - Business plan-based development - Regulatory perspective is important: - Launch of products needs to fit regulatory regime - Regimes differ across Europe - In some markets, one can launch any series of products to test the market.
+- Standardisation of contracts by EFET

+- Product development has an established sequence

+- Business plan-based development

+- Regulatory perspective is important:

+- Launch of products needs to fit regulatory regime

+- Regimes differ across Europe

+- In some markets, one can launch any series of products to test the market.
 However, typically one starts with more limited curve, and then a build-out happens

-- For Austria sequence was: - 2010: Financial Regulator allowed monthly, as that was seen as liquid segment (after spot developed) - Not very successful uptake.
+- 2010: Financial Regulator allowed monthly, as that was seen as liquid segment (after spot developed) - Not very successful uptake.
 Market was launched to show development.
-Lesson: one doesn't create liquid trading market, if ingredients are not there - 2014: New products were added: Quarterly, Yearly - End of 2016: PEGAS platform was incorporated, providing extra members access to CEGH (changing to operate under French financial regulator license rather than Austrian one) - The full range of products are presented on page 40
+Lesson: one doesn't create liquid trading market, if ingredients are not there - ▲ 2014: New products were added: Quarterly, Yearly - End of 2016: PEGAS platform was incorporated, providing extra members access to CEGH (changing to operate under French financial regulator license rather than Austrian one) - The full range of products are presented on pages 39-40